Asterodeiawd/MSOfficeAutomationCollection/README.md

-# MSOfficeVbaCollection
+# MSOfficeAutomationCollection
-This repo contains the vba codes
+This repo contains program to automate daily works